The company is based in the UK and manufacturers their supplements in the USA. And I’ve come to trust to make the highest quality supplements.

 - Citicoline dose is too low if you’re using racetams

 - L-Tyrosine dose is to low if you’re using ADHD meds

 In all, I think the dosages and the way this nootropic stack was designed is good for most neurohackers.

-I’m a little biased because my favorite nootropic stack continues to be Mind Lab Pro® made by the same company, Opti Nutra.
+I’m a little biased because my favorite nootropic stack continues to be Mind Lab Pro® which is a sister company to Performance Lab®.
 MLP has some of the B-Vitamins and other adaptogens for what I think is a more potent nootropic stack.

 But when you look at the mechanism of action for each of the ingredients in Performance Lab Mind and combine it with a multivitamin – most will experience the same benefits.

 And not including any vitamins in Mind will encourage most to seriously consider upgrading the multivitamin/mineral supplement they’re already using.